axelspringer/hubots/README.md

 ### A TypeScript flavor version of GitHubs famous and beloved Hubot.
 With some customizations and some more adapters.
 ## Mono Repo

 Hubots is setup as a mono repo with [Lerna](https://github.com/lerna/lerna).
-It includes the bot itself, as the adapters and customizations to it.
+The repo includes the bot itself, also the adapter and some customizations.

 ## Packages